on gross receipts, and 6.20% on taxable net income

 If you must amend a BIRT return, complete a new tax return with the updated amount(s).
 Place an “X” in the box that indicates the form is an amended return.

-The BIRT must be filed and paid by April 15 of each year, for business activity from the prior year.
-With each filing, an estimate for the following year’s BIRT must be paid in full.
+The BIRT must be filed and paid by April 15 of each year, for business activity from the previous calendar year.
+You may also need to pay estimated tax for the following year, depending on when you started business activity in Philadelphia:

 Taxpayers can apply for an extension of time to file BIRT returns.
 The Department of Revenue may give you an extension of time to file of up to 60 days from the original due date of the BIRT return.

 The Federal extension allows you up to six months from the original IRS due date to file your federal tax returns.

 Please be aware that there are no extensions for the payment of taxes.
 Payments made after the original due date are subject to interest and penalty charges.